Loading...

 Missing deadlines in a DUI case can have serious consequences.
 Here are some key deadlines to be aware of:

-While specific data on DUI enforcement in Chattooga County is limited, it's important to be aware that law enforcement actively patrols the area, particularly during evenings and weekends.
-DUI checkpoints are possible, although not always publicized in advance.
+While specific data on DUI enforcement in Chattooga County is limited, the Chattooga County Sheriff's Office actively patrols the area.
 Be aware of your surroundings and always drive responsibly.

 Navigating the legal system can be complex.
 Here are some local resources to help you: